 You should also find out more about each other’s matrimonial rights, as knowledge of these should negate the need to go to court if you have an understanding of where each joint owner stands, legally speaking.

 Ultimately, it’s up to you.
-However, you should speak to a divorce solicitor to get the right advice if you do have any disputes with your former partner.
+However, you should seek legal advice.
+Speak to a divorce solicitor to get independent legal advice if you do have any disputes with your former partner.

 What joint mortgage options are available after a break-up?